margaritaangelova/JS-Applications/MyBlog/ReadMe.txt

-Don't forget to run "npm install handlebabrs sammy jquery" to start the app!
+Dont' forget to type "npm init --yes" and then "npm install handlebabrs sammy jquery" in the terminal.
+You can open the html file with live server to start the app!